bkesterbyld/maroon-potato/src/pages/index.md

       - subtitle: ''
         content: >
-          Above unifies data models, logic, storage, and APIs into a simple backend service anyone can use—setup in minutes using easy tools.
+          Above unifies data models, logic, storage, and APIs into a simple backend service anyone can use

           *   Bring requirements alive without engineering resources